Code-Institute-Submissions/craft-beer-festival/README.md

 Page features a responsive fixed navigation bar and a highlighted "win ticket" button in the top right.

 ##### Home
-The Home page features a special "man" video for large screens.
+The Home section features a special "man" video for large screens.
 On mobile and tablet devices a full screen static image is seen.
 On desktops this is replaced with a promotional video, which autoplays on mute or sound on request button.
 The purpose of this hero image/video element is to give maximum impact on arriving at the website, while not using up people's data unnecessarily on mobile and tablet devices.